 2 Rock of Cashel

-Crossing the county line into Tipperary and around an hour and ten minutes' drive from Waterford (N24/R688) is Ireland's most visited heritage site, The Rock of Cashel.
+About 70-minute drive from Waterford, The Rock of Cashel is Ireland's most visited heritage site.
 "The Rock" is, quite simply, iconic.
 Often shrouded in mist and rising out of the landscape, the castle raises many a goose-bump upon first sighting.
 When lit up at night, it takes on an otherworldly dimension.
 Also known as St. Patrick's Rock and Cashel of the Kings, this sacred site's buildings mostly date from the 12th and 13th centuries when it became church land.
 Prior to that, it's said that this was the seat of the High Kings of Munster and the place where St. Patrick converted King Aengus of Munster to Christianity in the 5th century.

 Hours: Open mid June-mid September 9am-7pm (seasonal variations)